kjtanaka/teefaa/doc/source/index.rst

 ---------------------------------

 There are two ways to do baremetal provisioning, and it all depends on what you have on your environment.

-* If you have a CD/DVD drive on your server you can go with ISO boot.
-* If you have a PXE boot server and a NFS server you can go with PXE boot.
+If you have a CD/DVD drive on your server, the simple way is to go with ISO boot.
+If you also have a PXE boot server and a NFS server, to go with PXE boot is more efficient.
-  If you also have IPMI access to the BMC of your server, you can operate it like a VM.
+If you also have IPMI access to the BMC of your server, you can operate baremetal like a VM.

 .. toctree::
  :maxdepth: 1